Selphie Tilmitt

 Selphie was the second character drawn by Final Fantasy VIII artist Tetsuya Nomura after the game's lead protagonist Squall Leonhart.
 The development team originally intended to program Selphie with some of the game's most powerful attacks.
-A younger version of Selphie appears as a supporting character in the Kingdom Hearts series, which is under the direction of Nomura.
+A younger version of Selphie appears as a supporting character in the Kingdom Hearts series, which was created by Nomura.
 Other appearances include the mobile game Final Fantasy Record Keeper as well as the Dissidia Final Fantasy fighting game series.
 Selphie has received a generally positive reception, being noted for her relatable personality as well as her carefree and energetic demeanour, although some critics did not respond well to her characterization as a childlike female character.

 Development

 Selphie Tilmitt, along with most of Final Fantasy VIII's principal cast of characters, was designed by Tetsuya Nomura, who would then pass on his finalized character designs to the game's scenario writer Kazushige Nojima.
 Nomura came up with Selphie's initial design prior to the completion of his work on Squall Leonheart.
 Selphie is given a flip hairstyle which was popular in the United States during the latter years of the presidency of Dwight D. Eisenhower, an aesthetic design Nomura considered to be improper in real life.
 When Nomura first designed Selphie, he drew her in overalls, but he realized that none of the characters would be wearing a skirt.
 In the end, he gave Selphie a mini-skirt and let another character named Quistis wear pants.